Notice of Privacy Practices

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-This notice applies to any information in our possession that would allow someone to identify you and learn something about your protected health information.
-It does not apply to information that has been de-identified.
-De-identified information is information that does not contain any unique identifying demographics that would allow you to be identified as a Highland Springs Specialty Clinic client.
+This notice applies to any information in our possession that would allow someone to identify you and learn something about your health.
+It does not apply to information that contains nothing that could reasonably be used to identify you otherwise known as de-identified data.

-- Highland Springs Specialty Clinic employees, staff, students, volunteers and other personnel whose work is under the direct control of Highland Springs Specialty Clinic.
+- Valley Behavioral Health employees, staff, students, volunteers and other personnel whose work is under the direct control of Valley Behavioral Health.